Puzzlepart/bestillingsportalen/Business-units.md

 ## Creating Business Units

-To create a business unit, simply locate the 'Business Units' list in the Provision Assist SharePoint site and create a list item.
+To create a business unit, simply locate the 'Business Units' list in the Bestillingsportalen SharePoint site and create a list item.

 ![Business units list screenshot](./images/BusinessUnitsList.png)